 Using your CPAP as prescribed has many benefits, including better sleep quality, reduced symptoms like daytime sleepiness, and improvement in quality of life.
 Research has shown that there’s an extra benefit to staying compliant with CPAP therapy: lower blood pressure.

 Researchers have found that CPAP use results in a significant improvement in blood pressure.
 In one study, researchers monitored 55 patients with both OSA and hypertension for 24 months.
 Researchers recorded how much the patients used their CPAP.
 Patients wore a device to monitor and record their blood pressure.
-At the end of the study, patients who had higher initial blood pressure and used their CPAP as they should had a considerable reduction in their diastolic blood pressure!
+At the end of the study, patients who used their CPAP as they should had a considerable reduction in their diastolic blood pressure!

 If you are having problems using your CPAP as prescribed, there is help available!
 Talk to your sleep physician or contact your Rotech location for more information.